StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 * **AWS Secret Access Key** - the secret key for the user for retrieving Cloudwatch metrics.
 * **AWS Role ARN** - Optional: IAM role ARN - the ARN of the IAM role to be used

-### Deploy AWS Agent
+### Deploy AWS Cloudformation stacks

-The StackState AWS Agent is deployed on your AWS account to enable topology monitoring.
+The StackState AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
 There are two options for StackState monitoring:

 * [Full install](#full-install) - all changes to AWS resources will be picked up and pushed to StackState.
 * [Minimal install](#minimal-install) - changes will be picked up only at a configured interval.